The Best Ways to Contribute to Truffle

 Tackle an issue.¶

 Many of our users submit issues for things that need to be fixed.
 Sometimes these issues are small bugs that have been able to hide in the cracks.
 Other times they can be large changes or feature requests that require significant effort to fix.
 Regardless of your appetite, our issues list is often a great place to start for people to contribute.
 Due to the nature of software, you’re bound to find an issue that’s right for you.
 And even if you don’t think you can fix an issue, confirming that issues exist and giving us extra information can be extremely helpful.
 Often the biggest factor keeping a sneaky bug alive is information, so validating an issue exists and providing more data can help us squash that bug even faster.

 As always, we’d love to hear your feedback and concerns, as well as answer any questions you have when contributing to Truffle.
-Feel free to reach out to us on our Spectrum page, or file an issue on Github.
+Feel free to reach out to us and file an issue on Github.
 We'd love to hear from you.
 Happy Truffling!